-Hopefully, we’ll have some clicks on those links that convert to sales, and then we’ll start generating some income.
+Hopefully, we’ll have some clicks on those links that convert to sales and generate some income.
 We are still working with Google AdSense as an advertising network.
 Our traffic is beginning to pick up.

-So relatively soon, I’ll be looking at other advertising networks that have higher payouts and seeing what we qualify for.
+So relatively soon, I’ll look at other advertising networks with higher payouts and see what we qualify for.
 But as of now, we brought in $13.77 from Google AdSense.

-We have not yet done any sponsored posts or set up partnerships, and our products still remain our primary source of income.
+We have not yet done any sponsored posts or set up partnerships, and our products remain our primary income source.

 We have two subscribers on the third month of the four-month payment plan for Blogging Money Formula.
 Sixteen total subscribers to the Blogging Money Update.
 Two of which are new subscribers.

 We have eight reoccurring expenses that total out to $97.71.
 We didn’t have any one-time costs this month.
 The only personnel expense we paid out this month was for our transcriber.